Skip to main content

 Canyon Rim Response

 A Canyon Rim Response is used for grass fires in a canyon.
-A Brush Component (2 Brush Rigs, 2 Engines, 1 Water Tender and 1 Battalion Chief) is sent to the bottom and a Structure Component (3 Engines, 1 Truck and 1 Battalion Chief) is sent to the top.
+A Brush Component (two Brush Rigs, two Engines, one Water Tender and one Battalion Chief) is sent to the bottom, and a Structure Component (three Engines, one Truck and one Battalion Chief) is sent to the top.

-The San Diego Fire-Rescue Department sends a High Rise Response to any building over four stories.
-4 Engines, 2 Trucks, 1 Light/Air Rig and 2 Battalion Chiefs respond to a high rise incident.
-All hospitals, regardless of number of stories, receive a High Rise Response due to potential evacuation.
+The San Diego Fire-Rescue Department sends a High-Rise Response to any building over four stories.
+Four Engines, two Trucks, one Light/Air Rig and two Battalion Chiefs respond to a high-rise incident.
+Due to potential evacuation, all hospitals, regardless of their number of stories, receive a High-Rise Response.

 Teams